Longbridge Public Art Project (LPAP)

 And what if it is still transforming before your eyes?
 How might a place move forward towards its future while holding sight of its past?

-These are the questions that the Longbridge Public Art Project (LPAP), conceived by Claire Farrell Director & Curator of WERK, has been exploring since it began in September 2012 with incredible support from regeneration specialists St. Modwen.
-Following the closure and demolition of the Longbridge car plant (1905-2005) and after a long fallow period, Longbridge is in the midst of a massive (468-acre) and unique suburban regeneration scheme.
-The creation of a town centre for the very first time, the re-location of Bournville College and the construction of large-scale retail units are bringing jobs and footfall to the area – but this is a place in flux, coming to terms with an entirely new identity.
+These are the questions that the Longbridge Public Art Project (LPAP), conceived by Claire Farrell Director & Curator of WERK, explored over a five year period (2012 - 2017) working closely with St. Modwen.
+Following the closure and demolition of the Longbridge car plant (1905-2005) and after a long fallow period, Longbridge underwent a massive (468-acre) and unique suburban regeneration scheme.
+The creation of a town centre for the very first time, the re-location of Bournville College and the construction of large-scale retail units are bringing jobs and footfall to the area – LPAP was a durational project that took place and responded to a place that was in flux, and a community that was coming to terms with an entirely new identity.

-No single artist can hope to encapsulate one hundred years of history, let alone Longbridge’s current changes.
-WERK’s approach, therefore, has been to set up an artist in residence framework within LPAP – openings for artists to embed themselves within the community over a much longer period of time than other public art projects might typically allow.
-As one of these artists, Stuart Whipps, notes – all art is public art; all art should be public artwork.
-Placing the public of Longbridge at the heart of the programme, and extended time for research and making work in Longbridge, allows each artist to get much closer to the core of the place and its population – its concerns, challenges and opportunities.
+No single artist could hope to encapsulate one hundred years of history, let alone Longbridge’s current changes.
+Claire Farrell's commissioning approach was the creation of a long term artist in residence programme that provided openings for artists to embed themselves within the community over a much longer period of time than other public art projects might typically allow.
+Placing the public of Longbridge at the heart of the programme, and extended time for artists research and making work in Longbridge

 Funded by Arts Council West Midlands, Birmingham City University, Bournville College, St. Modwen and Birmingham City Council.